 Why not till a garden

 Soil is a living organism full of natural fungi, worms, and microbes.
-Also, the roots of plants in the soil communicate with each other, encouraging each other to grow by sharing resources.
+Also, plant roots in the soil communicate with one another, encouraging growth by sharing resources.
 That is how very dense forests survive and thrive.

 What makes soil so great?